Adaptive Fusion Self-supervised Learning for Recommendation: Exploring Graph Contrastive Learning for Recommendation

-where $\triangle$ denotes the added noise ($e.g.$, gaussian noise or uniform noise).
-After obtaining the contrastive views, contrastive learning is performed using the CL loss in Eq. \ref{eq:infnce}, $\mathcal{L}_{cl} = \mathcal{C}(\mathbf{e}', \mathbf{e}'')$, effectively extracting self-supervised signals from different views to alleviate the data sparsity problem.
+Additionally, feature augmentation has garnered significant attention by introducing noises: $\mathbf{e}'/\mathbf{e}'' = \mathbf{e} + \triangle, $ where $\triangle$ denotes the added noise ($e.g.$, gaussian noise or uniform noise).
+After obtaining the contrastive views, contrastive learning is performed using the CL loss: